Barefoot Sandals Review – A Comparison of 6 Brands

 2. Luna Sandals

-Luna has a wide variety of options, including my favorite lifestyle sandals.
+Luna Sandals has a wide variety of options, including my favorite lifestyle sandals.
 They are hard wearing and secure, and there is something for everyone.
 I love my Rooted leather sandals for every day wear, but I don’t like to exercise in them.
 The athletic sandals from Luna, such as the Mono, are waterproof but require more buckles and straps to be secure.
 They have good traction, last forever and mold to your feet over time.
 Luna has a 30 day guarantee (you can return even worn sandals if you don’t like them) and a 1 year warranty.
-Use code ANYA for 10% off!
+Use this link for 15% off automatically!

 3. Shamma Sandals